myTristan/deepreach_for_Robot2D/README.md

 }
 ```
 ## Contact
 If there are any shortcomings in my answers, please feel free to email me (zhmy22@mails.tsinghua.edu.cn).
-I welcome your corrections.
+I would be very grateful if I could engage in further discussions about my submitted answers and the HJ reachability analysis.